bvr/bvr.github.io/_posts/2023-01-29-real-stemmer.md

 }
 ```

-It produces list of words and its stems calculated.
-Note when `utf8` is enabled, all czech characters with accents also become word characters matched by `\w` pattern.
+It produces list of words and their stems calculated.
+Note when `utf8` is enabled, all czech characters with accents also become word characters matched by `\w` regex pattern.

 ```
 Příběh = příběh